daranzolin/daranzolin.github.io/_posts/2020-01-25-best-premier-league-player.markdown

 years <- str_extract_all(foreign_players, "\\d{4}")
 {% endhighlight %}

-Unfortunately players have journeymen, roundabout careers ill-expressed by a single `<li>` on Wikipedia.
+Footballers have journeymen, roundabout careers ill-expressed by a single `<li>` on Wikipedia.
 They can leave the Premier League and return multiple times, sometimes playing for multiple clubs each time.
 They can play for multiple clubs in a single year.
 This complicated the
 'rectangling' process, since I wanted to preserve a row each time they returned.

 {% highlight r %}